NEWS and REVIEWS

 By C. MICHAEL BAILEY

 Ginny Carr and the Uptown Vocal Jazz Quartet recently paid proper homage to vocalese master Eddie Jefferson with the song "He Was the Cat," from Hustlin' For A Gig (HouseKat Records, 2012).
 Jefferson, along with Clarence Beeks (King Pleasure), specialized in writing lyrics for and singing the more notable jazz compositions, like "Moody's Mood for Love" and "Parker's Mood."
 This rarefied musical form has remained dormant for many years, waiting for a new talent to pen new lyrics for old instrumentals.
 Enter New York City native Dorian Devins on her debut, The Procrastinator.
-With no shortage of guts does she enter this honored fray, seasoning a collection of standards with her lyrically applied talent to hard bop giants including trumpeters Lee Morgan and Kenny Dorham, and saxophonist Wayne Shorter
+With no shortage of guts does she enter this honored fray, seasoning a collection of standards with her lyrically applied talent to hard bop giants including trumpeters Lee Morgan and Kenny Dorham, and saxophonist Wayne Shorter.

-Miles Davis trumpet vision of the '50s and '60s.
+Devins possesses a well-behaved and muscular alto voice that complements her disciplined singing style, one guided by melody in the midrange, not unlike Miles Davis trumpet vision of the '50s and '60s.
 Standards first: "Let's Get Lost" is a naked wink at Chet Baker, sung minimalistically, sans vibrato.
 "I Guess I'll Hang My Tears Out to Dry" could have easily acknowledged Dexter Gordon, with saxophonist Peter Brainin turning in a densely melodious solo.
 "Better Than Anything" swings as hard as any waltz can.
 Devin's singing is crisp and exact and very hip.
 "Speak Low" is given a breezy Latin vibe where Devins deftly surfs among its waves.

 All About Jazz - January 10, 2017